 1/3 cup crumbled Simple Mills almond flour crackers

-1 1/2 tbsp Italian flat-leaf parsley - minced
+1 tbsp chopped Italian flat-leaf parsley (plus extra for garnish)

 1 tbsp lemon juice

 1 tbsp extra virgin olive oil